Pirates of the Caribbean and Our Flag Means Death

 Our Flag Means Death (2022-)

-This past week saw the release of David Jenkins and Taika Waititi’s new series, Our Flag Means Death (2022), which is based on the real-life Gentleman Pirate and his surprising friendship with Blackbeard.
+This past week saw the release of David Jenkins’ new series, Our Flag Means Death (2022), staring and Taika Waititi and Rhys Darby, which is loosely based on the real-life Gentleman Pirate and his surprising friendship with Blackbeard.
 Based on the first episodes, the show pokes fun at our expectations of pirates through Stede Bonnet (the Gentleman Pirate), as he believes in everything opposite of a ‘traditional’ pirate.
 He encourages his crew to talk through trauma rather than fighting, he gives them craft activities and reads them bedtime stories, he even handles robberies in the most gentleman-like way he can.
 By not being traditional, or stereotypical, the show both parodies and enjoys the tropes associated with the pirate genre.
-It’s similar to Waititi’s approach to vampire cinema in What We Do in the Shadows (2014), as the film, and later TV show (2019-), both implement and tease certain genre expectations and earlier films.
+It’s similar to Jemaine Clement and Waititi’s approach to vampire cinema in What We Do in the Shadows (2014), as the film, and later TV show (2019-) created by Clement, both implement and tease certain genre expectations and earlier films.
 Vladislav, for instance, is a clear reference to Gary Oldman’s version of Dracula in Bram Stoker’s Dracula (1992), whereas Viago (and the film’s documentary format) is a reference to Interview With a Vampire (1994).

 “Do you know how hard it is to find someone doing something original out here?”